PlusLabNLP/PredictiveEngagement/README.md

 # PredictiveEngagement

-This repository contains code for the [Predictive Engagement](https://arxiv.org/pdf/1911.01456.pdf) paper.
+This repository contains code for [Predictive Engagement](https://arxiv.org/pdf/1911.01456.pdf) paper.
 If you use it please cite it as follows: @inproceedings{Ghazarian2020, title={Predictive Engagement: An Efficient Metric For Automatic Evaluation of
 Open-Domain Dialogue Systems}, author={Sarik Ghazarian and Ralph Weischedel, Aram Galstyan and Nanyun Peng}, year={2020} }